bibioyugbo/birthday-reminder-app/README.md

 # birthday-reminder-app
-App to wish users a happy birthday automatically
+BirthdayForm to wish users a happy birthday automatically